eralpkaraduman/LennyTTSUnity/README.md

  - The XCode project Unity3DTTSPlugin is not generated game code from Unity3D.
 It's used for developing the native side of the plugin

- - Folder TTSTestXCode is ignored since its used for development.
+ - Folder TTSTestXCode is ignored since its used for development in generating the intermediate Unity3D iOS XCode project.